 \hypertarget{section:template_expansion}{\paragraph{Templates Expansion From Tutorials:}}

 The initial pool of query templates created in the previous step presents two main challenges.
 First, the extracted templates are derived from simple SQL queries, which are relatively basic compared to the queries found in other SQLite benchmarks like BIRD \citep{li2024can}.
-Second, for dialects other than SQLite, the seed templates—originally designed for SQLite—do not utilize most of the dialect-specific SQL functions from other dialects.
+Second, for dialects other than SQLite, the seed templates—originally designed for SQLite would not have complete coverage for all the dialect-specific SQL functions from other dialects.
 To address these, we expand the templates for each dialect using LLMs with in-context learning \citep{brown2020language, wei2022emergent}.
 To prepare the LLMs for template expansion, we first scrape online tutorials for each target dialect, focusing on the use of dialect-specific SQL functions and keywords.
-We then randomly select a seed template from the pool, pairing it with a random tutorial document about a dialect-specific keyword or function, and prompt the LLM to increase the complexity of the template, drawing inspiration from the document.
-To ensure the validity of the templates for all of the different dialects, we parse all generated SQL templates using SQLglot’s dialect-specific parser \citep{sqlglot}. \Cref{fig:template_expansion_example} demonstrates an examples of template expansion step for the BigQuery dialect.
+We then randomly select a seed template from the pool, pairing it with a random tutorial document about a dialect-specific keyword or function, and prompt the LLM to increase the complexity of the template, drawing inspirations from the document.
+To ensure the validity of the templates for all of the different dialects, we parse all generated SQL templates using dialect-specific parser (from SQLglot \citep{sqlglot}). \Cref{fig:template_expansion_example} exemplifies this template expansion step for the BigQuery dialect.
 Additionally, \Cref{appendix:template_expansion_section} provides the prompt that has been used for template expansion.

 \hypertarget{section:sample_generation}{\paragraph{Sample Generation:}}